Faith Promise FAQs

 - Fill out a Faith Promise Card, indicating your Faith and Promise [ see sample card ]

-- 8. How do I give my Faith Promise?
+- 8. How do I give the money for my Faith Promise?

 - 9. Is this a pledge and will I be notified of my progress?